Ankit-Rattan/InfoLevel/README.md

 <br>
 -Firebase

-InfoLevel is general web-app for storing contact details like name and email.
+InfoLevel is general web-app for storing contact details like name and email, collecting real-time data.

 # React + Vite